RockingShip/armonika/README.md

  - for N=4.
 2098063 (0x0020038f) which is encoded as "111100001111000010000100001100000".
  - for N=5.
 2220512 (0x0021e1e0) which is encoded as "000001111100000111110000011000000".

+For unsigned encoding only the number 15 is different:
+    N=2, signed "11011000", unsigned "111010000"
+    N=2, signed "111010000", unsigned "11110000"

+# Unsigned

+Although the encoding supports variable-length negative numbers, this functionality is not always used.
+Most procedural languages with 32/64 bits wordsize all work in modulo 2^32 (or 64) numerical space.
+"-1" is not "minus 1" which is negative, "-1" is actually "-1 modulo 2^32 (or 64)" which is unsigned and therefor positive.

+An additional implementation is included for unsigned variable-length numbers.

 # Frequency count

 Lowest `N` is simplest implementation, higher `N` is greater storage efficiency.